 The first parameter used in calculating the PI Score is the number of employees in a company.
 However, if this number varies every year, the average number of employees is taken into consideration.
 After arriving at the average number of employees in the company, one point is allotted per employee.

 At the financial year-end, the total amount of third-party liabilities is calculated.
-After which, one point is assigned for every R1 million (or portion thereof) in third-party liabilities of the company.
+After which, one point is assigned for every R1 million (or portion thereof) in the third-party liabilities of the company.

-A company’s total turnover is the next parameter for calculating the total PI Score.
+A company’s total turnover is the next parameter for calculating the total PIS Score.
 One point is allotted for every R1 million (or portion thereof) in a company’s total turnover during the financial year.

 Number of Stakeholders

 At the end of the financial year, companies calculate the total number of stakeholders.
 For a profit company, these can be the individuals who have a direct or indirect beneficial interest in the company’s issued securities.
 On the other hand, for a non-profit company, these individuals can be members of the company.
 One point is assigned per individual having a beneficial interest in the company.

 The points mentioned above are added to arrive at the total PIS Score of the company during the 12 months making up a financial year.
 The higher the PIS Score, the higher the requirement for regulating financial statements through review and audit.

 These requirements are also dependent on various other factors.
 For instance, a non-owner-managed company with a PI Score of 100-349, having an internal FS compilation, must be audited.
 However, a non-owner-managed company with an independent compilation can review its FS independently.
 Similarly, with a PI Score of 350, it becomes mandatory for private businesses to get audited.

 Time to Seek Expert Guidance – Free Public Intrest Score Calculator: